maueroats/teaching/content/intermediate-cs/ch08/number-review-2.md

      1. Write three check-expects for the function `x-people`, which takes in a computer x-coordinate and produces a "people" x-coordinate.

-     2. Write three check-expects for the function `y-computer`, which takes in a computer y-coordinate and produces a "computer" y-coordinate.
+     2. Write three check-expects for the function `y-computer`, which takes in a people y-coordinate and produces a "computer" y-coordinate.

      3. Write the functions `x-people` and `y-computer`.
-Make sure they pass your tests.
+Make sure they pass your tests

+     4. Write `x-computer` and `y-people` just in case you need them...

      4. Make a model t goes from 0 to 314 repeatedly.
 Animation: